What does competitive pay mean?

 Pros and cons of competitive pay

-However, focus on competitive pay should not lead you to forget other aspects like providing continuous training, developing a positive company culture, implementing wellness plans and employee development.
-All those other features can be necessary to stay competitive in your industry and region.
+However, focusing on competitive pay should not lead you to forget other aspects, such as providing continuous training, developing a positive company culture and implementing perks like wellness plans — all of which can help you attract and retain qualified workers.